-- Insurance is too expensive.
 The cost of insurance depends on the value of your possessions.
 You can reduce your monthly premium by increasing your deductible – you take on a bit of the risk, and pay a lower premium.
-When you look at the cost, think about the cost of replacing your laptop and smartphone…
+When you look at the cost, think about the cost of replacing your laptop and smartphone.

 If you’re still contemplating if tenant insurance is right for you, here are ten good reasons why you should buy tenant insurance:

-- Landlords require it.
 Often when you’re trying to rent a place, the landlord will insist that you have a tenant insurance policy in place.
 There are many reasons why a landlord would want their tenants to have proper insurance.
 It helps protect the home against unintential damage from a tenant and can also protect the renter if something unforeseen happens.